tehwalris/mpi-myers-diff/README.md

 bkill JOBID
 ```

-The Output and some additional information of the job can be found in the working directory where you submitted it in a file called `lsf.oJOBID`.
+The output and some additional information of the job can be found in the working directory where you submitted it in a file called `lsf.oJOBID`.
 And the csv should be stored in the path that you specified.

 For more information check out the [Euler Wiki](https://scicomp.ethz.ch/wiki/Getting_started_with_clusters).